 Macaroni and cheese is an all-time classic!
 This creamy shells and cheese is packed with everything you love about macaroni and cheese, with the perfect pasta shape to hold all the cheesy goodness!
-The best part, this is a stovetop shells and cheese.
-No ovens needed!
+The best part?
+This is a stovetop shells and cheese - No ovens needed!
 If oven baked mac and cheese is your jam, though, I've got you covered with my baked cavatappi bacon mac and cheese, too!

 Jump to: